iv3SOJ/Bootstrap-sass-grunt-setup-UXD-v2/README.md

 ## Viewing Your Project

-To view your project, just open your command prompt
+To view your project, just open your Command Prompt or Git Bash

 `WINDOW + R`, type `cmd`